claudiovarzi/global-warming-app/README.md

 ## About The Project

-This is a simply dashboard made to sensitize the user on the global-warming topic: from its causes to its consequences, from its data to the individual actions we have to do in order to tackle the climate crisis before it's too late.
+This is a simply dashboard made to sensitize users on global-warming: from its causes to its consequences, from its data to the individual actions we have to do in order to tackle the climate crisis before it's too late.
 Data are fetched from [global-warming APIs](https://global-warming.org/), other info are made of personal research.
 User can explore seven main routes:

 <ul>